michaellomuscio/API_Based_ChatGPT_Portal/README.md

 1. Download each of the four files (index.html, script.js, styles.css, instructions.html) and put them in the same folder.
 2. Open script.js and replace `<API Key>` in line 1 with your OpenAI API Key.
 Remember to save the file.
 3. Open index.html and the web app should work.
 4. **Remember, you should NEVER share your API Key.
-Be careful who you share your site and/or code with if your API is visible.
-Don't make your site public or share it if your API Key is visible.**
+Be careful who you share your site and/or code with if your API Key is visible.
+Do not make your site public or share it if your API Key is visible.**

 ## Usage
 1. The chat interface contains an input field where users can type their messages.